In this section, we will be utilizing RealityHub’s ready-to-use Composite Augmented Shadow template.

 PROTOCOL is correctly set to D1 or A1 which should be consulted to your tracking solution provider.

-After finishing the configuration of Lens and Tracking nodes, you should be seeing the data flowing from tracking device.
-Please make the necessary check if the data flow is correct and fine tuned,
+After finishing the configuration of Lens and Tracking nodes, you should be seeing the data flowing from the tracking device.
+Please make the necessary check if the data flow is correct and fine-tuned.

-In Reality, talent is composited with graphics in 3D scene. rather than layer based compositing.
+In Reality, talent is composited with graphics in a 3D scenes. rather than layer-based compositing.
 This is provided by projecting the talent on a mesh called Projection Cube.
 PROJECTION node requires an undistorted image of the SDI Input.
 Thus, we add an UNDISTORT node before connecting the SDI Input to VIDEO pin of the PROJECTION node as shown below:

 There are many capabilities of Post Processing powered by Unreal Engine.
 In this tutorial, we will cover how to create shadows of the virtual objects:

-Go back to Reality Editor and add a POINT LIGHT asset to your set on a position near to chair and see that it is listed on the World Outliner on the right hand side of Reality Editor.
+Go back to Reality Editor and add a POINT LIGHT Asset to your set on a position near to chair and see that it is listed on the World Outliner on the right side of Reality Editor.

-Add ZDACTOR to this asset by clicking on Add Component and rename it as a PointLight to be able to view it on the nodegraph.
+Add ZDACTOR to this asset by clicking on ADD COMPONENT and rename it as PointLight to be able to view it on the nodegraph.

-The lights are added in numerical order so the PointLight we have added is on SHADOWCHANNEL1.
-We can manage the Opacity of the Shadows on SHADOW1OPACITY which is 0.500 by default and notice that the opacity of the shadows are changing.
+The lights are added in numerical order so the POINTLIGHT we have added is on SHADOWCHANNEL1.
+We can manage the Opacity of the Shadows on SHADOW1OPACITY which is 0.500 by default and notice that the opacity of the shadows is changing.